UniversalGUI/UGUI/README.md

 ###Project Roadmap

-**Current Version of Master Branch:** V1.0.2
+**Current Version of Master Branch:** V1.1.0

 **Phase 1: The library and framwork.**

-* V1.0 ~~Create ugui.js that will help abstract out connecting switches through the HTML/JS, to make the process as simple as possible for front end designers.~~
-* V1.0 ~~Create UGUI logo.~~
-* V1.0 ~~Remove all browser specific stuff that isn't relevant like -moz, -o, -ms, filter, old -webkit, EOT, etc.~~
-* V1.0 ~~Clean up template to have generic sample content.~~
-* V1.0 ~~Create About/Help modal using dynamic information.
-Separate user about from UGUI about markup.~~
-* V1.0 ~~Update layout design using Bootstrap.~~
-* V1.0 ~~Have the "About" link in the navbar added via ugui.js~~
-* V1.0 ~~Update [GitHub project](http://github.com/UniversalGUI) to separate repos for UGUI Framework, Templates, Website, CLI, and UGUI Designer.~~
-* V1.0 ~~Clean up UGUI About section to have github credits icons appear dynamically or work offline.~~
-* V1.0 ~~Add in basic form validation to prevent the user from breaking the command line with bad characters~~
-* V1.0 ~~Add a button to the UGUI Dev tools that allows the developer to set their stylesheet without having to edit the index.htm file~~
-* V1.0 ~~Bug found: Redo the UGUI engine to be easier and simpler and have better functionality.~~
-* V1.0 ~~Implement Dan's definition pattern matching engine~~
-* V1.0 ~~UGUI Devtools needs to have an exectuable selector~~
-* V1.0 ~~Save/Load Settings~~
-* V1.0 ~~Test realworld usage of UGUI and prod mode~~
-* V1.0 ~~Test in OSX, Linux, and Windows (again)~~
-* V1.1 Multi-File import
+* V1.2 Multi-File import
-* V1.1 Create NPM compliant package.json alternative
+* V1.3 Create NPM compliant package.json alternative
-* V1.5 Add some type of JSHint-like library to UGUI Dev Tools to inform developers about syntax errors.
+* V1.4 Add some type of JSHint-like library to UGUI Dev Tools to inform developers about syntax errors.
 * V1.5 Test packaging in different OS environments.
-* V1.5 NW.js plans to implement a native spellchecker in version 13, if that doesn't occur, implement one into UGUI.
+* V1.6 NW.js plans to implement a native spellchecker in version 13, if that doesn't occur, implement one into UGUI.

 **Phase 2: Site: Templates, Tutorials, & Documentation**